 TTFF can indicate both bottom-up stimulus-driven searches (e.g. a flashy company label) as well as top-down attention driven searches (e.g. when respondents actively decide to focus on certain elements or aspects on a website or picture).
 TTFF is a basic yet very valuable metric in eye tracking, as it can provide information about how certain aspects of a visual scene are prioritized.

 Time spent or dwell time quantifies the amount of time that respondents have spent looking at a particular AOI.
 In some cases, a relative increase in time spent on a certain part of an image could be associated with motivation and top-down attention as respondents refrain from looking at other stimuli in the visual periphery that could be equally interesting.

-A long duration of looking at a certain region can indicate a high level of interest, while shorter duration times can indicate that other areas on screen or in the environment might be more interesting.
+A long duration of looking at a certain region can indicate a high level of interest, while shorter duration times can indicate that other areas on the screen or in the environment might be more interesting.
 However, conclusions regarding the emotional reaction to the visual scene cannot be made with eye tracking alone (other measures, such as facial expression analysis, or EEG can help fill in the gaps).

 The ratio provides information about how many of your respondents actually guided their gaze towards a specific AOI.
 In market research, it might be relevant to optimize an advertisement so that more people are “drawn” towards a specific region in a picture or ad (such as the logo or pertinent product information).

 This metric shows which areas of an image draw the most or least attention, and those areas that weren’t attended to at all.
 Collecting data about the ratio of gazes across groups could reveal which portions of the image were more attractive to different participants.